danielsuzumura/webproject/README.md

 > A Vue.js project

+# Single-page Application
+The project consists in a single-page application (SPA), rewriting the current page dynamically according to the user interactions.<br>

 # Issue
 * When return to home from product-display, stylesheet doesn't match home
   * Fix: add scoped to <style> tag -> <style scoped>